matejrek/sangtae/README.md

-상태 (Sangtae)
+#Sangtae (상태)

-Global State Management with minimal setup, easy to use, fast, typesafe!
+- Global State Management with minimal setup, easy to use, fast, typesafe!
-1.5K in size (769B gzip)
+- 1.5K in size (769B gzip)